 But who was his character supposed to be from the start?
 No one has officially stated, but I found on a blog recently, (blog) which gave a wonderful insight, and an annoying obvious-but-missed-by-most suggestion:

-The Sheriff of NottinGHAM=Sheriff GraHAM
+The Sheriff of NottinGHAM=Sheriff GraHAM.

 OMG.
 How could I have missed that?
 It seems so obvious when you see the visual comparison.
 So, I stick by my original statement: Sheriff Graham was supposed to be the Sheriff of Nottingham (before they changed who he was.)